AP 850: Transportation Services

 With respect to transportation eligibility and access:

-2. The Director of Transportation shall ensure that an eligible student receives transportation to their designated school in consideration of the following:
+2. The Director of Transportation shall ensure that a mandatory student is provided transportation from their primary residence or congregated stop to their designated school; notably in consideration of the following:

 2.1.
 The parent/guardian of the student registers to receive transportation, as deemed prudent and appropriate to do so;